seerasasikumar/Netflix-Data-Analysis/Dataset/README.md

 ---

+## 📌 Note

+- **netflix_titles.csv** is the original dataset.
+- **Netflix_cleaned.csv** is the processed dataset used for analysis and dashboard creation.

+---

-This dataset is used for educational and portfolio purposes only.
+This dataset is provided for educational and portfolio purposes only.